Introduction

 The Odyssey’s prototypes were developed by a team of engineers led by Ralph Baer at

-the console was designed to play real-time interactive games and remain inexpensive
+Baer 2005].
+Because the console was designed to play real-time interactive games and remain

-enough to be released as a consumer product, the use of analog computing circuitry
+inexpensive enough to be released as a consumer product, the use of analog computing

-was a logical choice: not only were the engineers at Sanders extremely familiar with
+circuitry was a logical choice: not only were the engineers at Sanders extremely familiar

-the cost and complexity of the device, eliminating all circuitry that didn’t serve
+cost and complexity of the device, eliminating all circuitry that didn’t serve to

 its limited internal circuitry, the Odyssey prototypes retained a high degree of user